 Habitat: Blue and Yellow Macaws can be found in South America from Venezuela, Brazil, Bolivia, Columbia, Paraguay, and the locations in between.
 They can also be found in Mexico, Panama, and Central America.

-They prefer areas that are subtropical and tropical forests, savanas, and woodlands.
+These types of macaws prefer areas that are subtropical and tropical forests, savannas, and woodlands.
 They like rainforests that are in riparian or swampy areas.
 You will find them hiding high up in trees, avoiding predation.

 Lifespan: Up to 50 years

 - Blue and Yellow Macaws are frequently predated by larger birds like the Harpy Eagle, Hawk-Eagle, and Orange-breasted Falcon